gatlinnewhouse/reedquest/content/posts/2012-11-15-letters-smoking-and-secularism.md

 ---
 title: 'Letters: Smoking and Secularism'
 authors:
 - Staff
 type: post
-date: 2012-11-15T20:20:39+00:00
+date: 2012-11-15 20:20:39 +0000
-excerpt: "The subject of smoking on campus in closed rooms can’t be a new subject, as I observed nonchalant smoking and flipping the live butts to the floor in the pool hall during the recent's parent weekend at Reed.
-Then, sure enough, speaking with current students, I found that smoking there is common."
+excerpt: The subject of smoking on campus in closed rooms can’t be a new subject, as I observed nonchalant smoking and flipping the live butts to the floor in the pool hall during the recent's parent weekend at Reed.
+Then, sure enough, speaking with current students, I found that smoking there is common.
-url: /2012/11/15/letters-smoking-and-secularism/
+url: "/2012/11/15/letters-smoking-and-secularism/"
 categories:
 - Left Sidebar
 - Opinion

 ---
 **Smoking Affects Us All**